Categories

 Is the Shure SM7B worth it over cheaper mics?

 For finance channels, yes, once you can afford it.
 Cheaper dynamic mics (Shure MV7, Rode PodMic) are 80% as good and perfectly fine to start with.
-But the SM7B has a genuinely distinctive vocal character that viewers associate with broadcast quality.
+But the SM7B has a distinctive vocal character that viewers associate with broadcast quality.
 In a niche where perceived authority is a competitive advantage, that matters.

 What to Do Next